Covid-19: Why a coming drop in NZ's vax rates is good news

 Among Māori, coverage rates will drop from 88 per cent to 83 per cent, and for Pacific peoples, from 97 per cent to 89 per cent.

-But Old pointed out this didn't mean the total number of vaccinations hadn't dropped.
+But Old pointed out this didn't mean the total number of vaccinations had dropped.

 "Put simply, it's the same number of people vaccinated, but we're now dividing that by a bigger number."